J

 The intersection of mapping technology, user experience, and data collection creates opportunities for innovative applications that help people navigate and understand complex indoor spaces.

-Building this project reinforced how much potential there is in indoor navigation technology - we're still in the early days of what's possible!
+Building with indoor navigation technology reinforces how much potential there is in this field - we're still in the early days of what's possible!

 Share Article